Famous traditional restaurants in Mexico City

 La Poblanita - San Miguel Chapultepec

-If you have never eatenmole(a traditional Mexican sauce made with spices, chocolate, and other ingredients), La Poblanita is probably the best place to try it for the first time.
+If you've never eaten itmole(a traditional Mexican sauce made from spices, chocolate, and many other ingredients), La Poblanita is perhaps the best place to try this dish for the first time.
 Try Puebla-style mole sauce: enchiladas with mole sauce, chicken with mole sauce, or rice with mole sauce.
-And if you're not into extravagant flavors, tryantojito(traditional Mexican street food)
+And if you don't like the extravagant flavors, tryantojito(A traditional Mexican street food snack!)

 Address: Gob.
 Antonio Diez de Bonilla 20, San Miguel Chapultepec I Secc, Miguel Hidalgo, 11850 Ciudad de México, CDMX